MaibornWolff/database-performance-comparison/README.md

 This is a work-in-progress, not all databases have been tested and some queries are still being optimized.

 Note: The `newest-per-device` query for YugabyteDB fails (`psycopg2.errors.ConfigurationLimitExceeded: temporary file size exceeds temp_file_limit (1048576kB)`) or gets aborted after about 30mins runtime.
+If the query is changed as described in [issue#7](https://github.com/MaibornWolff/database-performance-comparison/issues/7) to use a [Loose indexscan](https://wiki.postgresql.org/wiki/Loose_indexscan) it becomes very fast (`0.08s`).
+But as the other database systems have no problem with the original query this is not added to the comparison table.
 The good performance for the `temperature-stats` query is only achieved when `avg(temperature)` is replaced with `sum(temperature)/count(temperature)::numeric avg` as Yugabyte currently does not push down `avg` to the nodes for partial aggregation.

 All queries were run several times against a database with 500 million rows.
 PostgreSQL and compatible databases had indices on the temperature and on the device_id and temperature columns provided.
 None of the databases were specifically tuned to optimize query execution.